 As you move up in price, you’ll generally find more advanced features, like hydrophobic coatings that last longer, more complex seam taping for targeted compression, and lighter, more flexible fabrics.
 But a higher price doesn't always mean it's the right suit for you.
 The key is to find the perfect intersection of your budget, your events, and your personal preferences.
 This guide breaks down some of the best suits on the market by price, so you can make a smart choice that leaves you feeling confident behind the blocks and happy with your purchase.

-Great Value Suits (Under $150)
+Top Value Picks (Under $150)

 If you're a high school swimmer looking for a budget-friendly race day suit, you can find some incredible options that deliver serious performance without the sticker shock.
 The Mizuno GX Sonic Dual is a standout in this category, offering a taste of high-end fabric technology for just around $85.
 It’s an ideal first tech suit because it gives you a significant upgrade in compression and hydrodynamics over a standard training suit.
 While it may not have the intricate, glued seams or double-layered paneling of elite-level suits, it provides the core benefits you need to feel fast on race day.
 It’s a smart, affordable way to step into the world of competitive swimwear.

-High-Performance Picks ($150 - $300)
+High-Performance Suits ($150 - $300)

 This price range is the sweet spot for many dedicated swimmers.
 Here, you’ll find suits with advanced features that were top-of-the-line just a season or two ago.
 For sprinters, the Mizuno GX Sonic VI NV (around $175) is a fantastic choice.
 It provides powerful mechanical assistance that’s perfect for explosive 50 and 100-meter races, and its durable water-repellent finish holds up well through multiple meets.
 If comfort is a priority, check out the Speedo Pure Valor 2.0 (around $275).
 It’s known for being easier to put on while still offering excellent compression and an innovative hydrophobic coating.
 Suits in this tier offer a great balance of technology and value, making them a popular choice for serious high school athletes looking for the latest new products.

-Elite-Level Suits ($300+)
+Championship-Ready Suits ($300+)

 When you’re ready to invest in the absolute best, the elite-level suits deliver the latest innovations in swimwear technology.
 The Arena Primo, priced around $450, is widely considered one of the best all-around tech suits available.
 It’s incredibly versatile, providing the perfect balance of compression and flexibility for any event, from the 50-yard freestyle to the 500.
 The suit features a new fabric that enhances buoyancy and comfort without sacrificing power.
 What’s more, it’s surprisingly easy to put on compared to other top-tier suits, which is a huge plus during a long meet.
 This is the kind of suit you save for your biggest competitions, where every hundredth of a second counts.
 You can explore similar top-tier options in our men's new arrivals and women's collections.

-How to Choose the Right Tech Suit
+How to Choose the Right Tech Suit for You

 Finding the perfect tech suit is about more than just picking a cool design.
 The right suit can make you feel powerful and confident behind the blocks, but the wrong one can be a frustrating distraction.
 It all comes down to two key factors: getting the fit just right and matching the suit’s features to your main events.
 Let’s walk through how to get both of these things right so you can find a suit that works for you.